Get to know me

 About Me

-Outside of work: CrossFit, city trips and hiking trails, time with family, and tinkering with AI tools to build things that used to require a full engineering team.
+- Off the clock.
+CrossFit, city trips and hiking trails, time with family — and building things with AI tools that used to take a full engineering team.

 Product Philosophy